Saturday October 22nd

 The Great Falls Animal Shelter (GFAS) provides shelter for stray, abandoned and owner surrendered animals.
 We house animals brought in by the Animal Control Officers and citizens of Cascade County and numerous other surrounding counties.
 Each animal is assigned an impound number, given vaccinations and a health assessment when they enter the shelter.
 They are then placed in a kennel where they are kept while waiting to find a new home.

-Citizens who may be concerned about an animal's welfare can call the Great Falls Police Department and speak with an Animal Control Officer at 406-771-1180 (Choose Option 2 and then Option 3) and they can do an animal welfare check.
+Citizens who may be concerned about an animal's welfare can call the Great Falls Police Department and speak with an Animal Control Officer at 406-455-8492 (Choose Option 0 for Dispatch - Do not leave a message unless it is just a general question) and they can do an animal welfare check.
 Occasionally, we are called upon by the Great Falls Police Department and the Cascade County Sheriff's Office to assist in the removal and housing of animals in crisis.
 GFAS will maintain the animals at the shelter while legal proceedings are underway and may be responsible for placement of the animals at the conclusion of the court case.

 GFAS has many adoptable animals awaiting their forever home.
 Each potential adopter completes an application and begins the adoption process.
-A paws-ability program is available for adopters to try out an animal in their house to see if it is a good fit for both the family and pet, before formally adopting (only available on animals that have already been altered).
 Please see the Adoption tab for more information about adoptions and to see if you are ready to adopt.